 The patents cover a broad range of topics, such as presentation software, blade servers, data caching, server load balancing, network performance, video conferencing, email administration, and instant messaging applications.
 A number of the patents cover specific internet, phone, and mobile phone technologies as well.

-I pulled out a few patents that appear to involve web and telephone and mobile applications from their titles, including a javascript browser widget patent, but there may be more patent filings on those topics that don’t have very descriptive titles.
+I pulled out a few patents that appear to involve web and telephone and mobile applications from their titles, including a java script browser widget patent, but there may be more patent filings on those topics that don’t have very descriptive titles.

 - Handling Location Determinations In A Telecommunications Network To Reduce Subscriber-Experienced Latency While Conserving Network Resources (US Patent # 7783279)